ClementTsang/brainfC/README.md

 ```
 If you want to interpret the resulting BF code, use something like [Beef](https://kiyuko.org/software/beef).

+# Demo

 *TODO: Insert demo using github pages*

 ## Contribution
 If you spot a bug/typo/issue and/or want to contribute, let me know.

+## Why...?

+Why not?

+It was mostly an interesting way to apply what I've learned in compiler design from class (a bunch of what I learned carried over), as well as try to use Go, albeit in a way that was neither really productive or practical.

 ## Credits/Thanks
 Bunch of resources/projects I have to give thanks to.